-The “Digging Deeper, Reaching Further” (DDRF) team is developing a “train the trainer” curriculum on text mining and the data services of the HathiTrust Research Center, with the aim of equipping librarians and information professionals with skills and knowledge to engage with digital scholarship.
-These curricular materials will be disseminated and iteratively refined throughout 2016-2018 via a series of training workshops for librarians, with the goals of:
+The “Digging Deeper, Reaching Further” (DDRF) team developed a “train the trainer” curriculum on text mining and the data services of the HathiTrust Research Center, with the aim of equipping librarians and information professionals with skills and knowledge to engage with digital scholarship.
+These curricular materials were disseminated and iteratively refined throughout 2016-2018 via a series of training workshops for librarians, with the goals of:

 - Provide librarians with new content for instructional services that address the curricular and research needs of students and faculty around digital scholarship and digital humanities;